 Do you have a creative writing center in your home?
 Don’t let the name fool you: these centers are both flexible and portable—whether you have a dedicated school room or you homeschool all over the house!

+The activities below are perfect for your K-4th graders.
 Ready to have some fun?

 1. Clay Creatures

 Mold and sculpt figurines from modeling clay or dough.
 When your children have finished their creations, have them write five words or phrases describing the figures.